 Computer Science as a pinnacle of the human thought

-CS, as a pinnacle of human thought, well that might seem a bit much, but I would argue that in fact it is.
-I certainly would not say that is the pinnacle but it certainly is a pinnacle.
-Think about it.
 CS is the absolute embodiment of Archimedes's saying: “Give me a place to stand and with a lever I will move the whole world."
 With computer science as a lever, all you need do is pick a place to stand!

 Wednesday, July 4, 2012

-Well I just saw a production of Spunk, at Cal Shakes.
-Fabulous show.
 She is a brilliant writer and in her time was vilified for her portrayal of various aspects of (African-American)life as either minstrel like or not "uplifting".
 There is domestic abuse, philandering--wait doesn't Shakespeare have plays like that?
-Oh well, thank god Alice Walker re-discovered her work.

 Friday, May 15, 2009